bcmi/DCI-VTON-Virtual-Try-On/README.md

 sh train_VITON.sh
 ```
 #### Diffusion Model
-We utilize the pretrained Paint-by-Example as initialization, please download the pretrained models from [Google Driver](https://drive.google.com/file/d/15QzaTWsvZonJcXsNv-ilMRCYaQLhzR_i/view) and save the model to directory `checkpoints`.
+We utilize the pretrained Paint-by-Example as initialization, please download the pretrained models from [Google Drive](https://drive.google.com/file/d/15QzaTWsvZonJcXsNv-ilMRCYaQLhzR_i/view) and save the model to directory `checkpoints`.

-To train a new model on VITON-HD, you should fisrt modify the dataroot of VITON-HD dataset in `configs/viton512.yaml` and then use `main.py` for training.
+To train a new model on VITON-HD, you should first modify the dataroot of VITON-HD dataset in `configs/viton512.yaml` and then use `main.py` for training.
 For example,
 ```shell
 python -u main.py \
 --logdir models/dci-vton \